kubernetes-study-guide/Kubernetes-Study-Guide/39_cluster_security/README.md

 /Users/schowdhury/.minikube/client.key: PEM RSA private key
 ```

-## Certificate-Based Mutual Authentication

-The following files are used to gain the api-servers trust:
+The following files are used to gain the api-server's trust of kubectl:

 ```
     client-certificate: /Users/schowdhury/.minikube/client.crt